 Liquidity risk is the risk that the Group and the Company will encounter difficulty in meeting financial obligations due to shortage of funds.
-The Group and the Company maintain sufficient cash and cash equivalents and internally generated cash flows to finance its activities and has available adequate amount of committed credit facilities from financial institutions.

 The Group and the Company adopt prudent liquidity risk management by maintaining sufficient cash, and available funding through an adequate amount of committed credit facilities.
 Due to dynamic nature of the underlying businesses, the Group and the Company aim at maintaining flexibility in funding by keeping committed credit lines available.